/ Environmental /

 Additionally, WM has developed a GHG Inventory Management Plan (IMP) for internal use.
 The IMP is a dynamic document to provide WM with a summary of emission sources associated with the company’s activities, and the associated emissions quantified using standardized methods.
 Included in the inventory are processes for:

 - Choosing a base year for the GHG emissions inventory against which future emissions will be tracked.

 - Identifying the sites to include in the inventory (“organizational boundaries”).

 - Identifying the sources within the sites to include in the inventory (“operational boundaries”).

 - Following a standardized and accepted methodology to calculate the GHG emissions from each identified source.

 Our GHG inventory reflects the most accurate means available to calculate GHG emissions within our industry sector.
 We work with leaders in government, industry and academia, including staff of the multistate Climate Registry and the U.S. EPA, to develop our inventory processes and protocols.

 Data Verification and Validation

-Further, Waste Management has contracted with Enel X to collect and pay utility invoices, as well as to track usage data as part of an enterprise-wide utility bill management (UBM) program spearheaded by our supply chain procurement managers.
-Information from the UBM program is audited prior to bill redirection by Waste Management to ensure correct processing of all future invoices.
+Further, WM has contracted with Enel X to collect and pay utility invoices, as well as to track usage data as part of an enterprise-wide utility bill management (UBM) program spearheaded by our supply chain procurement managers.
+Information from the UBM program is audited prior to bill redirection by WM to ensure correct processing of all future invoices.
 We review data through Enel’s online dashboard and have the capability to run reports on consumption, cost and GHG emissions on a facility, region, division, country and enterprise-wide basis.
 With this approach, our data collection and reporting program is robust and transparent.